traycerai/community/README.md

 Traycer provides flexibility in how you trigger code analysis:

-1. **Automatic Analysis**
+1. **Automatic Analysis** (default)
-   - **Real-Time Monitoring:** Traycer automatically tracks your changes and performs analysis in real-time as you write and modify your code.
+   Traycer continuously tracks your activities and performs analysis in real-time.
+Analysis is triggered automatically by events such as saving your work.
-   - **Event-Based Analysis:** Analysis can be triggered by specific events, such as saving a file.
-You can turn this feature on or off in the settings.
 2. **Manually Triggered Analysis**
-   - **Initiating Analysis:** Users can manually start the analysis by right-clicking and selecting "Analyze File" or "Analyze Changes."
+   This allows users to initiate the analysis at their convenience through various methods, providing flexibility and control.
    - **Analyze File:** This option comprehensively reviews the entire file, regardless of recent changes.
 It checks the code for consistency, errors, and adherence to coding standards.
    - **Analyze Changes:** This option focuses solely on recently modified functions.
 It's ideal for quickly verifying modifications without analyzing unchanged parts of the file.